welcome-to-the-sunny-side/rshf/api_reference.md

 - **Response**: `schemas.UserOut`
 - **Error Responses**:
     - `404 Not Found`: If the user with the given `user_id` does not exist.
-    - `403 Forbidden`: If a non-admin user tries to update another user or change roles.
+    - `403 Forbidden`: If a user attempts to update another user's profile without moderator or admin privileges, or if a non-admin user attempts to change a user's role.
     - `401 Unauthorized`: If the token is invalid or missing.

 ---